 In January 2021, the Company filed a petition for inter partes review with the PTAB relating to the '793 Patent, seeking a determination that the claims in the '793 Patent are invalid.
 In August 2021, the PTAB instituted an inter partes review of the '793 Patent, finding that the Company had demonstrated a reasonable likelihood that it would prevail with respect to showing that at least one challenged claim of the '793 patent is unpatentable as obvious over the combination of certain prior art cited by the Company in its petition to the PTAB.
 In July 2022, the PTAB ruled in the Company's favor, concluding that based on the preponderance of the evidence, all the claims of the '793 Patent have been shown to be unpatentable.
 In August 2022, United Therapeutics submitted a rehearing request with respect to the PTAB's decision in the inter partes review of the '793 Patent.
-The rehearing request remains pending with the PTAB.
-United Therapeutics has publicly stated that, if the rehearing request is denied, it will appeal the PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent.
-The PTAB's decision with respect to the '793 Patent will not override Judge Andrews' order in the Hatch-Waxman Litigation that YUTREPIA may not be approved due to infringement of the '793 Patent unless and until the decision of the PTAB is affirmed on appeal.
+The rehearing request was denied in February 2023.
+In April 2023, United Therapeutics appealed the decision of the PTAB with respect to the '793 Patent will not override Judge Andrews' order in the Hatch-Waxman Litigation that YUTREPIA may not be approved due to infringement of the '793 Patent unless and until the decision of the PTAB is affirmed on appeal.